-The mount created results in the true storage type, such as SAN and NAS, being transparent, leading to Votiro's Secure File Gateway supporting all External Storage types.
+The mount created results in the true storage type, such as SAN and NAS, being transparent, leading to Votiro Cloud supporting all External Storage types.

 For instructions on how to configure External Storage, contact Votiro's Support team.

 The internal storage requirement remains at 200 GB per node.
 It is available for use should the external storage server link fail.
 Stored files are transferred from the VM to the external storage server when it becomes available.